Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Giles Thomas, Conversion Optimization Expert And Founder of AcquireConvert

-As the tech world shifts and changes at a rapid pace into 2016 and beyond, affiliate marketing has to adjust and keep pace too.
+As the tech world shifts and changes at a rapid pace, affiliate marketing has to adjust and keep pace too.

-Content marketing will play an ever increasing role in 2016, with more niche and nuanced markets emerging and growing.
+Content marketing will play an ever increasing role, with more niche and nuanced markets emerging and growing.

 We'll see the increase of niche sites like eCommerece Platform that cater to single specific needs and generate revenue from more or less one affiliate relationship, in this case Shopify.

 Also the growth of personal brands within these increasingly niche spaces, where experts leverage their authority and brand equity to gain traffic and transactions.

 Other areas of growth and change for 2016 within affiliate marketing will be performance marketing and mobile commerce.